alronz/b2c-database-selection/Redis/Search Data/query.md

 (all fields and values)
 ````

-Beside querying the data using the primary key, you can use secondary or compound keys as has been explained in the [previous section.](indexing.md)
+Beside querying the data using the primary key, you can use secondary or compound keys as has been already explained in the [previous section.](indexing.md)